opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 ***Access to personal data***

 (4) **Contained in documents filed with, served on, delivered or otherwise conveyed to the Registrar**.
 A data subject who wishes to access his personal data contained in any document filed with, served on, delivered or otherwise conveyed to the Registrar must comply with the applicable provisions in the Rules of Court and these Practice Directions relating to the access to and inspection of case files.
 A data subject shall not be entitled to request information about the ways in which his personal data contained in any document filed with, served on, delivered or otherwise conveyed to the Registrar has been used or disclosed.

 (5) **Contained in electronic cause books and registers maintained by the Registry.**  A data subject who wishes to access his personal data contained in any electronic cause book or register must conduct a search through the Electronic Filing Service at a service bureau or at the Legal Registry and shall pay the fees prescribed by Appendix B to the Rules of Court.
 A data subject shall not be entitled to request information about the ways in which his personal data contained in any electronic cause book or register has been used or disclosed.

 ***Correction of personal data***

 (6) **Contained in documents filed with, served on, delivered or otherwise conveyed to the Registrar**.
 A data subject who wishes to correct any error or omission in his personal data in any document filed with, served on, delivered or otherwise conveyed to the Registrar must comply with the applicable provisions in the Rules of Court and these Practice Directions relating to the amendment of the relevant document.

 (7) **Contained in electronic cause books and registers maintained by the Registry**.
-A data subject who wishes to correct any error or omission of his personal data in any electronic cause book or register maintained by the Registry shall comply with the following procedure:
+A data subject who wishes to correct any error or omission of his or her personal data in any electronic cause book or register maintained by the Registry shall comply with the following procedure:

 <ul type="*">
 	<li>(a) The request to correct the error or omission must be made in writing by the data subject or by his solicitor, together with the reason for the requested correction.
 The request must clearly identify the record and the personal data to be corrected; </li>
-	<li>(b) If the data subject is not represented, his identity card number should also be included in the request and a copy of his identify card should be provided; and</li>
+	<li>(b) If the data subject is not represented, his or her identification and contact details should also be included in the request, and his or her identification document (including physical or digital identity card) should be produced for verification when requested; and</li>
 	<li>(c) The following documents should accompany the request:</li>
 	<ul type="*">
 		<li>(i) recent copy of the record identifying the error or omission; and</li>